 Routine colonoscopies can find colon cancer in its early stages.
 This screening test allows your doctor to carefully examine your colon for signs of polyps (abnormal growths on the inside surface of the colon that can grow into cancer).

-At MSK, a colonoscopy is the preferred colon cancer screening method.
-It is the only test that can examine polyps and remove them.
+While there are many types of colorectal cancer screening tests, colonoscopy is the only test that can find polyps and remove them.
 This means that a colonoscopy can both find and prevent colon cancer.

 Your care team may recommend other screening tests depending on your personal circumstances.